authmicroservice/jenkins-libs/docs/pipelines/environment_pin.md

 ## inputa

-This phase needs to be aware of the app name ${APP_NAME}, Chef environment and desired version to pin, also known as APP_SPEC
+This phase needs to be aware of the app name ${APP_NAME}, Chef environment and desired version to pin, also known as APP_SPEC.

+This is computed differently per-platform.

 ## Steps